mikevalstar/medusajs/README.md

 Bypass the get function and store an object directly into the cache.

-### clear = function(key)
+### clear = function(key, provider)

 Clear a cached item, if no key is set all items will be cleared.
-Returns a promise that will resolve to true if successful, or an array of booleans for each key;
+Returns a promise that will resolve to true if successful, or an array of booleans for each key; if provider is not specified it will clear the default provider only.

 _You may also clear cache items using a wildcard characters e.g. Medusa.clear('sample*')_